raganwald/raganwald.github.com/_posts/2019-02-09-recursive-regular-expressions-nondeterminism.md

 ---
-title: "Recursive Regular Expressions and Nondeterminism"
+title: "Recognizing Balanced Parentheses, Under the Hood"
-tags: [recursion,allonge,mermaid,noindex]
+tags: [recursion,allonge,mermaid]
 ---

 As we discussed in both [Pattern Matching and Recursion], a popular programming "problem" is to determine whether a string of parentheses is "balanced:"[^dyck]